jverzani/JGUI.jl/examples/containers.md

 ```

 A `storeview` widget shows records as rows.
 A record is nothing more
-than a composite type.
+than an instance composite type.
 This ensures that each column in the storeview
 has the same type of data, similar to a data frame.
 In this example,
 we don't pull in the `DataFrame` class, rather we create a rather
 inefficient means to hold a factor (as it keeps the levels in the